 If I said to you “I’ll show you how to prepare a cash flow forecast in under 30 minutes” would you believe me?
-I dare say that, just like me, you have spent half a lifetime in spreadsheets, adding new rows, tweaking formulas, double-checking the numbers as you review the forecast each month.
+I dare say that, just like me, you have spent half a lifetime in spreadsheets.
+Possibly, adding new rows, tweaking formulas, double-checking the numbers as you review the forecast each month.
 Love it or hate it, a business needs a good cash flow forecast.
 This article published in Smart Company has some good tips on how to approach it.

 Today, I will share with you my thoughts on how to prepare a fast cash flow forecast in under 30 minutes using Calxa.
-Yes, the budgets may not be perfect, but they will be ready to develop and adjust over time as you contemplate your future plans.
+Yes, the budgets may not be perfect.
+However, they will be ready to develop and adjust over time as you contemplate your future plans.

 What I want to demonstrate to you is that if you have all the information, there are tools out there that help you prepare a cash flow forecast with less fuss and effort.
-A forecast that will give you a view of your future cash position and guide your business and you to make informed decisions.
+A forecast that will give you a view of your future cash position.
+One that will guide your business and you to make informed decisions.

 Initial Preparation before Preparing a Forecast in 30 Minutes